Albert0147/NRC_SFDA/readme.md

 # PointDA-10

-Code is based on [PointDAN](https://github.com/canqin001/PointDAN). run the src.sh for source pretraining and tar.sh for source-free domain adaption.
+Code in the folder 'pointDA-10' is based on [PointDAN](https://github.com/canqin001/PointDAN). run the src.sh for source pretraining and tar.sh for source-free domain adaption.